 The Mental Capacity Act 2005 meant that from 1 October 2007 the Enduring Power of Attorney (EPA) was replaced with the Lasting Power of Attorney (LPA).
 EPAs made prior to 1 October will continue to be valid.

-Would You Like More Information About A Lasting Power Of Attorney?
+Would You Like More Information About A Lasting Power Of Attorney and the costs involved?

 The materials appearing on this website do not constitute legal advice and are provided for general information purposes only.
 No warranty, whether express or implied is given in relation to such materials.
 We shall not be liable for any technical, editorial, typographical or other errors or omissions within the information provided on this website, nor shall we be responsible for the content of any web images or information linked to this website.
 Viewing this website, or contacting us does not constitute a solicitor client relationship between you and this firm.